GaiaNet-AI/docs/docs/user-guide/apps/zed.md

 }
 ```

-We have already added the model and base URL in the above step, next we will configure the API key part.
+Next we will configure the API key to access this Gaia node.

-* Go back to the folder you opened.
+Go back to the folder you opened.
 Click on the Star icon at the bottom to turn on the Assistant panel.

 ![](zed-02.png)

-* Click on **Open configuration** to set up the API Key.
+Click on **Open configuration** to set up the API Key.

 ![](zed-03.png)

-* Enter several random characters in the OpenAI section, which is the last one on the screen.
+Since we are using a free public Gaia node, you can use any API key in the OpenAI section at the bottom of the screen.
+For example, you can enter `GAIA`.

 Now, we have everything ready.